Data-Maverick/beatnik-wp-plugin/README.md

 # Beatnik Wordpress Plugin

-v0.0.1

-This Wordpress plugin allows editors to select projects out of the ./beatnik folder for publishing like a normal article through the Daily Maverick CMS.
-A Beatnik article will embed the project folder as the content of the article, thus allowing it to be promoted through the index pages but still have a completely custom interface for Beatnik, without impacting on Wordpress.
+v0.0.2

+This Wordpress plugin adds a content type called "Beatnik" to the Daily Maverick Wordpress site, does some formatting for the front page when displaying a Beatnik article, and lets you do some custom stuff on the Beatnik article templates etc.

+It also adds the option to use a "beatnik" folder to a normal article.
+(This will be moved over to Beatnik content type.)